Assembling your view…

 Our persona scoring model weights cost of living, income, rent, healthcare costs, tax burden, and population size differently based on what matters most to young professionals.
 Each factor contributes 10-25 points to a 0-100 composite score.
 Cities with the highest composite rank first.
 All data is sourced from federal agencies and verified research institutions.
 Cost of living indices are normalized to 100 (national median) using Zillow rent as the primary signal, with sub-category adjustments derived from regional BLS price data.
 Rankings are updated monthly as new data is released.

-Boise scores highest for young professionals due to its below-average cost of living, median rent of $1,703/mo, and above-average median income of $81,308.
+Boise scores highest for young professionals due to its strong income potential, median rent of $1,703/mo, and above-average median income of $81,308.

 Our cost of living index uses real Zillow rent data as the foundation, indexed to 100 (national median).
 Sub-categories (housing, food, transport, utilities, healthcare) are derived from the overall index with regional adjustments.
 Data is updated monthly.